LukeGarnham/Stumps-and-Studs-MS4/README.md

 To resolve this, I searched Google and found another function I could use to resolve the problem.
 Since this unique bug only occurs when the user changes the screen width, I created a function which is called every time the screen is resized.
 I read up about the resize() method on [w3schools.com](https://www.w3schools.com/jquery/event_resize.asp).
 When the screen is resized, I check the screen width again and if it is less than 768px, I show the navbar.
 This means it can be toggled by the menu button as desired:

 ![Navbar search functionality](media/readme/gifs/navbar-menu-fix.gif)

+#### Remove from Basket

+To remove items from the basket in the Basket page, JavaScript is utilised to post data and remove an item from the basket.
+Using if statements, hidden data is included in the post data for the items size, side and gender as applicable.
+The remove_from_basket function in the bag app views.py file is called to handle the request.
+Within the function, I check whether any size, side or gender has been provided.
+If not, I remove (pop) the item from the basket variable stored in session memory.
+If it does have any one of these variables, then the product must have details so the value in the basket dictionary will be a list.

+I cycle through the list of dictionary's and search for the item with the corresponding details to delete.
+To achieve this, I check each dictionary to compare the size, side and gender variables.
+When I find a match for all 3, I remove the dictionary from the list.
+The issue I encountered when building this function is that where there is no such variable, rather than the None object being passed to the function and None string is passed.

+As an example, if I had cricket gloves in my basket which have a size and side but no gender, the size and side passed to the remove_from_basket function were correct but the gender was a None string.
+When cycling through the dictionary's in the basket, any cricket gloves in there will have a size and side but the gender is a None object.

+When comparing each detail to check for a match, I never achieved one since the gender None string is not equal to the gender None object in the basket.
+To overcome this, I inserted a series of if statements at the start of the function.
+Once the size, side and gender variables have been retrieved from the request, I check each of them in turn to see whether any of them are equal to a None string (e.g. if size == 'None':), and if so, make the variable equal to the None object (size = None).
+This meant that when checking the dictionarys for an item which matched the one the user is trying to delete, a match was found and the dictionary could then be removed.

+Finally, to ensure that no empty lists are left in the basket, I check see if there are any of that product left in the basket and if not (e.g. the list is empty), I remove it from basket.

 ### Testing Process